 It is important to prepare your friends and family in advance so that they are prepared and don’t worry.
 Tell them that you intend to take a gap year as soon as possible to give them time to get used to the idea.
 You can assure them of your safety by using the Foreign Office Website to check on their recommendations for travel to certain areas.
 This will put your family’s mind at rest.
 They can be assured that you are following advice on safety of certain areas.

 You can set up online accounts to make it easier to friends and family to keep in touch.
 Set up a Skype account for video conferencing or use Google Hangouts.
-You can read my article about Why Google Plus is better than Skype!
 You can also keep in touch easily by encouraging friends and family to follow you on social media such as Facebook and Twitter.

 5. Health Preparations

 Health is of paramount importance when you are travelling.
 If you are travelling to Africa or Asia, you may need to get vaccinated against certain diseases.
 For example, travelling to Rwanda, you may need Yellow Fever or Hepatitis.
 If you are working with animals, you might need to consider a course of Rabies injections.
 Some vaccinations such as Hepatitis may need a course, so seek advice a year in advance where possible.

 Anti Malaria tablets may be needed, so check this with your doctor or local travel clinic and make sure that you have a supply.
 If you are trekking, it could be a good idea to do exercise and training to increase your fitness prior to travel.
 Also remember to walk in your boots.